jodhsinghnahal/BlindVision/README.md

 ## Usage

-**Triple tap** to switch between modes (can do double tap to switch modes when in Chat History Mode/Real Time Mode)
+**Triple tap** (anywhere below the canvas/keyboard except delete button) to switch between modes (can do double tap to switch modes when in Chat History Mode/Real Time Mode)

-**Double tap** to switch between keyboard and drawing (For Image Chat Mode and Chat Mode) Triple/Double tap off the canvas when in drawing mode
+**Double tap** (anywhere below the canvas/keyboard except delete button) to switch between keyboard and drawing (For Image Chat Mode and Chat Mode)

 **Desktop:** uses webcam. **Mobile:** uses rear-facing camera